-“The reality is that we are afraid of Russia, Iran, China and a lot of countries.
-The reality is that every time we come home from a conference, we must shred everything and format the computers in a sandbox.
+“The reality is that we are alert of international cyber criminals and every time we come home from a conference, we must clean everything and format the computers in a sandbox.
 We know that we get malware everywhere we go.
 It’s awful to think about.”

 At DTU Biosustain, they must protect every single computer.

 “We must be extremely aware of who is going where.
 It’s important that our employees know that this is the reality that they are a part of, and it's our job to make them aware of it.”

 Because of these kinds of threats, it’s obvious that cyber security is not only a technical issue at DTU Biosustain, but just as much a question about employees and their behavior.